Insights: Article

 3. Competitive advantage: A solution built specifically for your business can give you an edge over competitors using generic products.

-4. Integration with existing systems: Custom solutions can be built to seamlessly integrate with your current software and systems.
+4. Integration with existing systems: Custom solutions can be built to integrate with your current software and systems seamlessly.

 Cons

-1. Higher initial costs: The development of a custom solution requires more time and resources, leading to higher initial expenses.
+1. Higher initial costs: Developing a custom solution requires more time and resources, leading to higher initial expenses.

-2. Longer deployment time: Custom solutions require a development period before they can be deployed.
+2. Longer deployment time: Custom solutions require a development period before deployment.

 3. Maintenance responsibility: You are responsible for updates, bug fixes, and maintenance unless you have an ongoing contract with the developers.